What happens at a Sunday Service?

 You can see a map on our contact us page

-There is limited parking available on the site but normally the roads around St Edmund's and the Living Well are quiter on a sunday morning with more parking available.
+There is limited parking available on the site but normally the roads around St Edmund's and the Living Well are quieter on a Sunday morning with more parking available.

-You will recieve a very warm welcome particularly from our Welcome Team who will be able to answer your questions and direct you to where you need to go.
-The service last 55 minutes on average and includes a number of hymns, a sermon and communion.
+You will receive a very warm welcome particularly from our Welcome Team who will be able to answer your questions and direct you to where you need to go.
+The service lasts for 55 minutes on average and includes a number of hymns, a sermon and communion (bread and wine).

 Tea, coffee and refreshments are served after the service where there is plenty of time to meet new people and ask more questions.

 Children are welcome at St Edmund's and we can cope with noise and disruption.
 Don't worry if your children want to run around and play.
-In fact, we have a fantastic programme for the kids at Church for ages 0–12.
-The children can either make use of the Play and Pray Children's Corner or they are invited to take part in Little Edz in the hall adjacent to the Church during the sunday service.
-To find out more about Little Edz do and what else is available for children and youth please visit the children and youth pages under church life.
+They can also make use of the Play and Pray Children's Corner

 No!
 Please just be yourself and come dressed in your 'normal' clothes.